British Values & The Prevention of Radicalisation

 The Department of Education have recently reinforced the need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”

-The Government set out its definition of British values in the 2011 Prevent Strategy, and these values have been reiterated by the Prime Minister this year.
-At Our Lady & St Werburgh’s these values are reinforced regularly and in the following ways:
+The Government set out its definition of British Values in the 2011 Prevent Strategy, and these values are reinforced regularly at Our Lady and St Werburgh's, both through our own Catholic Values and Virtues which infiltrate all aspects of school life, and also in the following ways:

 At Our Lady & St Werburgh’s democracy is taken very seriously.
 Children are actively encouraged to have a voice and share their views and opinions regularly.
-Our active school council is one such example.
-Every September we have an election week when the candidates for class representatives on the school council pitch their election manifesto to the rest of their class.
+Our active Pupil Leadership Team is one such example.
+Every September we have an election week when the candidates for class representatives on the pupil leadership team pitch their election manifesto to the rest of their class.
 A secret ballot ensues and the results are announced in assembly.
 The children love this process and have great respect for the outcomes.
-The school council representatives (Year 6) meet every week then take the ideas from the meeting back to their classes for discussion.
+The pupil leadership representatives meet frequently then take the ideas from the meeting back to their classes for discussion.

 Every child also contributes their ideas to the composition of their own class rules or charter every year.
 This sets ground rules for classroom conduct and establishes the standards of behaviour children can expect from each other over the year ahead.
 All children also complete an annual questionnaire which provides them with the opportunity to share their views of learning at Our Lady & St Werburgh’s and suggest ways in which the school could be improved further.

-Governors also talk regularly to children to establish their views as a way of ensuring that school self-evaluation is robust and accurate, and therefore effective in moving the school forward.
+Governors, the senior leadership team and subject leaders also talk regularly to children to establish their views as a way of ensuring the pupil voice is heard and that school self-evaluation is robust and accurate, and therefore effective in moving the school forward.